Shashankb1910/Diamond_Price_Prediction-end-to-end-proj/README.md

 How to run this project ?
 - Run training pipeline

+For predicting diamond price on local
+- Run app.py and then go to current log and open link

 - For mlflow run - mlflow ui
 - For dagshub - Open dagshub uri